ZwickyTransientFacility/scope-ml/doc/usage.md

   ```
 * Creates a single `.csv` file containing all ids of the field in the rows and inference scores for different classes across the columns.

+## Handling different file formats
+When our manipulations of `pandas` dataframes is complete, we want to save them in an appropriate file format with the desired metadata.
+Our code works with multiple formats, each of which have advantages and drawbacks:

+- <b>Comma Separated Values (CSV, .csv):</b> in this format, data are plain text and columns are separated by commas.
+While this format offers a high level of human readability, it also takes more space to store and a longer time to write and read than other formats.

+  `pandas` offers the `read_csv()` function and `to_csv()` method to perform I/O operations with this format.
+Metadata must be included as plain text in the file.

+- <b>Hierarchical Data Format (HDF5, .h5):</b> this format stores data in binary form, so it is not human-readable.
+It takes up less space on disk than CSV files, and it writes/reads faster for numerical data.
+HDF5 does not serialize data columns containing structures like a `numpy` array, so file size improvements over CSV can be diminished if these structures exist in the data.

+  `pandas` includes `read_hdf()` and `to_hdf()` to handle this format, and they require a package like [`PyTables`](https://www.pytables.org/) to work. `pandas` does not currently support the reading and writing of metadata using the above function and method.
+See `scope/utils.py` for code that handles metadata in HDF5 files.

+- <b>Apache Parquet (.parquet):</b> this format stores data in binary form like HDF5, so it is not human-readable.
+Like HDF5, Parquet also offers significant disk space savings over CSV.
+Unlike HDF5, Parquet supports structures like `numpy` arrays in data columns.

+  While `pandas` offers `read_parquet()` and `to_parquet()` to support this format (requiring e.g. [`PyArrow`](https://arrow.apache.org/docs/python/) to work), these again do not support the reading and writing of metadata associated with the dataframe.
+See `scope/utils.py` for code that reads and writes metadata in Parquet files.

 ## Scope Download Classification
 inputs: